madmaxgrey/Preshyons-Modpack/README.md

 2. Create 2 Subfolders called Anomaly and MO2
 3. [Anomaly Game](#stalker-anomaly) Extract the Anomaly Game into the Anomaly Folder
 4. [Mod Organizer2](https://github.com/ModOrganizer2/modorganizer/releases/download/v2.4.4/Mod.Organizer-2.4.4.7z) Extract MO2 into the MO2 Folder
-5. Once you have followed all the above instructions launch MO2 create portable instance direct it to the Anomaly Subfolder and click next, that should be it
+5. finale instructions extract the 2 folders from my modpack into the MO2 folder and launch Mod Organizer and should be good to go

 # Ignore Above has to be updated once modpack is officialy Avaliable